Quentin2510382000/datastream_project/README.md

 The notebook for the online regression and classification is : Online_regression_River.ipynb

-The files for the application of Kafka are : financial_dashboard, sentiment_analysis.py, ingest-tweets-stocks.py, consumer-stock-graph.py, consumer-stock-clean-polarity.py
+The files for the application of Kafka and the twitter api are : financial_dashboard, sentiment_analysis.py, ingest-tweets-stocks.py, consumer-stock-graph.py, consumer-stock-clean-polarity.py

+We have to notify that the file for the kafka application and the twitter api are only for the purpose of displaying graphics during the presentation with the streamlit APi.

 The results are presented in the notebooks and also in the slides of the presentation.